AtomNeb: IDL Library and Python Package for Atomic Data of Ionized Nebulae: Summary

-\texttt{AtomNeb} is a database containing atomic data stored in the Flexible Image Transport System (FITS) file format (Wells, Greisen, and Harten (1981); Hanisch et al. (2001); Pence et al. (2010)) produced for nebular spectral analysis.
+\texttt{AtomNeb} is a database containing atomic data stored in the Flexible Image Transport System (FITS) file format \citep{Wells:1981,Hanisch:2001,Pence:2010} produced for nebular spectral analysis.
 FITS tables provide easy access to atomic data for spectral analysis tools.
 Especially, \texttt{AtomNeb} includes the atomic data for both the \emph{collisional excitation} and \emph{recombination} process of ions usually observed in nebular astrophysics.
 The \texttt{AtomNeb} interface library is equipped with several application programming interface (API) functions written in the Interactive Data Language (IDL) for reading the atomic data from the \texttt{AtomNeb} FITS files.
-Furthermore, the \texttt{AtomNeb} IDL library can be employed in the GNU Data Language (GDL) (Arabas et al. (2010); Coulais et al. (2010)), an open-source free compiler for IDL codes.
+Furthermore, the \texttt{AtomNeb} IDL library can be employed in the GNU Data Language (GDL) \citep[][]{Arabas:2010,Coulais:2010}, an open-source free compiler for IDL codes.